 - Owners to take decisions in the company management and improvement in business strategies.

-- SEBI is act as protection to the share holders and company investors.
+- SEBI acts as protection to the shareholders and company investors.

 Fundamental Accounting Assumptions As per AS 1 Accounting Standards:-